astrolabsoftware/fink/docs/science/added_values.md

 ### Develop your science module

 A module contains necessary routines and classes to process the alert data, and add values.
 In this simple example, we explore a simple science module that takes magnitude measurements contained in each alert, and computes the change in magnitude between the last two measurements.
-The full example can be found at [https://github.com/astrolabsoftware/fink-science/tree/master/tutorial](https://github.com/astrolabsoftware/fink-science/tree/master/tutorial).
+A full example can be found at [https://github.com/astrolabsoftware/fink-science/tree/master/tutorial](https://github.com/astrolabsoftware/fink-science/tree/master/tutorial).

 A science module will typically contains two parts: the processor that contains the main routine called by Fink, and any other modules used by the processor.
 The processor will typically look like: